 The rest of the screen contains information about CRC errors, Block Errors (Blers), resent data, and other data.
 This information is very important if you experience problems transmitting or receiving data or if you suspect problems with your phone service.

-Only our U.S. Robotics Winmodems use VxDs, or Virtual Device Drivers.
-The Winmodem uses special software (called a 'driver') to manage many of the functions handled by hardware in our other modems.
-If you are using a Winmodem, the Extended Information menu will offer you the option of clicking on VxD to view information on the Winmodem driver.
-Please refer to your Winmodem manual for detailed information on the Winmodem drivers.
+Only our U.S. Robotics Winmodem[TM] faxmodems use VxDs, or Virtual Device Drivers.
+The Winmodem product uses special software (called a 'driver') to manage many of your Courier documentation for instructions on configuring these special features.